 Why Twitter?

-This project both is and isn’t a straight retelling of Shackleton’s Imperial Trans-Antarctic Expedition, 1914-1917.
+This project is a retelling of Shackleton’s Imperial Trans-Antarctic Expedition, 1914-1917, for the 100th-year anniversary.

 Members of the Expedition, Frank Hurley, 1914-1917